banner

 climate campaigners are understating the size and urgency of changes needed, and advocating inadequate policies

-• the flawed campaigning seems to be not just misunderstanding but a form of
+• flawed campaigning seems to be not just misunderstanding but a form of

 climate denial.